ESPHome CO2 sensor

 This keeps you and your family healthy!

-The average value outside is around 400 ppm, which is a base value.
+The average value outside is around 400 ppm, which is the baseline value.
 That’s also why you need to open a window when the value is too high, get some fresh air from outside.

 My final result